 - ATM Withdrawal Fees

-Although a Suits Me can sometimes fall into the prepaid card category, it’s actually so much more.
-Our prepaid contactless Mastercard® debit cards come with a personal current account and a mobile banking app to help you manage your finances – not just whilst you’re abroad but all year round.
-You can apply for a Suits Me debit card within minutes, without a credit check.
+Although a Suits Me® can sometimes fall into the prepaid card category, it’s actually so much more.
+Our prepaid contactless Mastercard® debit cards come with a personal account and a mobile app to help you manage your finances – not just whilst you’re abroad but all year round.
+You can apply for a Suits Me® debit card within minutes, without a credit check.

-Once you’ve provided your ID and your account has been approved (usually within ten minutes) you will be able to access online banking and your Mastercard® debit card will arrive in 3-5 days.
+Once you’ve provided your ID and your account has been approved (usually within ten minutes) you will be able to access your online account and your Mastercard® debit card will arrive in 3-5 days.